Welcome to BYU’s Model European Union Team

 What is MEU?

-The Model European Union (MEU) program is a simulation experience that allows students to gain a deeper understanding of the workings of the European Union.
-As a class, it provides a hands-on learning experience where students employ the skills of diplomats: public speaking, negotiation, research, writing, and collaboration.
-The European Union provides a smaller, more intimate diplomatic setting, which allows students to fully engage as a representative of one of the twenty-eight member states, or a representative from the European Central Bank (ECB), European Commission, and European Parliament.
+As a class, it provides a hands-on learning experience for students to employ the skills of diplomats: public speaking, negotiation, research, writing, and collaboration.
+The EU provides a smaller, more intimate diplomatic setting, which allows students to fully engage as a representative of one of the twenty-eight member states.

 Why should I participate?